MicrosoftDocs/globalization/globalization/keyboards/kbdinbe1.md

 ---
-title: Bengali - INSCRIPT (Legacy) Keyboard
+title: Bangla - INSCRIPT (Legacy) Keyboard
-description: An interactive representation of the Windows Bengali - INSCRIPT (Legacy) keyboard.
+description: An interactive representation of the Windows Bangla - INSCRIPT (Legacy) keyboard.
 To see different keyboard states, click or move the mouse over the state keys. ms.date: 04/26/2021 ms.topic: ui-reference
 author: jowilco
 ---

-# Bengali - INSCRIPT (Legacy) Keyboard
+# Bangla - INSCRIPT (Legacy) Keyboard

+KLID: 00010445

 To see different keyboard states, move the mouse over state keys such as **Shift**, **Caps** or **AltGr**.
 You can also lock or unlock those keys by clicking them.